-There’s a variety of efficient treatments for thrush in men that will provide you fast relief, including both prescription creams and capsule.
+There’s a variety of efficient treatments for thrush in men that will provide you fast relief, including both prescription creams and capsules.

-There’s a variety of efficient treatments for thrush in men that will provide you fast relief, including both prescription creams and capsule....
+There’s a variety of efficient treatments for thrush in men that will provide you fast relief, including both prescription creams and capsules....
 Read more

 Fluconazole antifungal capsules